-As one of the largest and most respected U.S. dealers, Money Metals saw the biggest surge of buying activity in years.
-Clients bought the physical metal as a safe haven, knowing it is scarce, intrinsically valuable and carries no counterparty risk.
+As one of the largest and most respected U.S. dealers, Money Metals saw the biggest surge in buying activity in years.
+Clients bought the physical metal as a safe haven, knowing it is scarce, intrinsically valuable, and carries no counterparty risk.

 Meanwhile, the opposite occurred on the COMEX because buying contracts there is anything but safe.